 Tell us a little bit about your childhood experiences – as a toddler how you perceived the world.
 How were you influenced by your immediate environment?

 I never talk about my childhood.
 It is a period of my life I mostly ended up erasing, at least on a conscious mnemonic level.
 Obviously, sudden, involuntary flashbacks happen to me sometimes.
 I could not deny that those years unmistakably shaped who I have been, what I have done and how I have done it for the rest of my life.
 All I can say is that my childhood feels replete with enormously long periods of emotional suffering punctuated by moments of bliss.

 How do you feel the millennia old artistic exploits of your native country congealed into you and found its expression through your work?

-Obviously when my juvenile rebellious refusal softened, the ancient roads paved with millenary culture I had walked on while growing up, became increasingly important and apparent in my own work, both stylistically and conceptually.
+Obviously, when my juvenile rebellious refusal softened, the ancient roads paved with the millenary culture I had walked on while growing up, became increasingly important and apparent in my own work, both stylistically and conceptually.

 You have been introduced to the world of photography through a chance discovery from your grandparents’ kitchen table.
 Describe how photography became a trusted companion during your passage through life.

 During yet another cold winter evening, nothing worth watching on the only black and white television channel available in those days, my maternal grandparents would fill the wooden oven with chestnuts and, while waiting for them to roast, they would pull out the photos.